TaiDOmi/TTB-course/h6 UpsideDownIceberg.md

   - keystrokes are stored in TEMP file and then send to hacker
   - logs are removed after they have been sent by HTTP POST
   - Consequences: Severe losses or leagal issues for the company

+## a) Install TOR browser and access TOR network (.onion addresses).
+(Explain in detail how you installed it, and how you got access to TOR).

+## b) Browse TOR network.
+- Find, take screenshots and comment
+  - search engine for onion sites
+  - human rights or civil rights organization
+  - marketplace
+  - fraud
+  - forum
+  - a well known organization (with regular postal addresses, offices or similar presence outside darknet)
+- Use .onion addresses inside TOR network, not regular (clearnet) websites trough exit nodes.

+## c) Onion.
+In your own words, how does anonymity work in TOR? (e.g. how does it use: public keys, encryption, what algorithms?
+This subtask does not require tests with a computer.)

+## d) What kind of the threat models could TOR fit?
+(This subtask does not require tests with a computer.)

+## e) Don't stick that stick.
+How does PhishSticks attack work?
+Would a typical organization be vulnerable?
+Does this link to a broader category of attacks and defenses?
+How could the risk be mitigated?
+(This subtask does not require tests with a computer.)
+(If you want, you can view PhishSticks on Github and PhishSticks Youtube channel.